-- Keep brace locked in full extension at all times when upright or ambulating. - Keep brace locked during periods of rest and always at nighttime until the first post-operative appointment. - Brace straps may be loosened during use of ice machine if desired.
+- Keep brace locked in full extension at all times when upright or ambulating. - Keep brace locked during periods of rest and always at nighttime until the first post-operative appointment. - Brace straps may be loosened during use of ice machine if desired. - Brace should be removed for exercises beginning first postoperative day and for periods of rest. - If combined cartilage procedure was performed and you have been prescribed a CPM machine, the brace should be removed during CPM use as well.

-EMERGENCIES
+EMERGENCIES\\

-- Contact our office M-F 8:00AM 5:00PM at 504-897-6351 - Painful swelling or numbness (note that some swelling and numbness is normal) - Unrelenting pain - Fever (over 101° it is normal to have a low-grade fever for the first day or two following surgery) or chills - Redness around incisions - Color change in distal arm and/or hand - Continuous drainage or bleeding from the splint (a small amount of drainage is expected) - Difficulty breathing - Excessive nausea/vomiting - If you have an emergency that requires immediate attention proceed to the nearest emergency room.
+- Contact our office M-F 8:00AM 5:00PM at 504-897-6351 - Painful swelling or numbness (note that some swelling and numbness is normal) - Unrelenting pain - Fever (over 101° it is normal to have a low-grade fever for the first day or two following surgery) or - Redness around incisions - Color change in distal arm and/or hand - Continuous drainage or bleeding from the splint (a small amount of drainage is expected) - Difficulty breathing - Excessive nausea/vomiting - If you have an emergency that requires immediate attention proceed to the nearest emergency room.